jlubo/coreneuron_busyring/README.md

+### General information

+The code provided here serves to run the busyring benchmark with (Core)NEURON.
+It has been used to compare the performance of CoreNEURON with Arbor.
+Please find more information in [this](https://doi.org/10.48550/arXiv.2411.16445) paper.

 ### Execution

-You may use `run_coreneuron_busyring_benchmarks.py` to run a variety of simulation paradigms in different HPC settings.
+You may use `run_coreneuron_busyring_benchmarks.py` to run a variety of simulation paradigms in different high-performance computing settings.

 Use `run.sh` for single trials.